asyncapi/parser-js/docs/Intents.md

+# NOTICE - This document is not yet up to date

 # Intents
 As we see it we have two options/concepts we can follow in regards to how we structure intents.